Dense Supervision Propagation for Weakly Supervised Semantic Segmentation on 3D Point Clouds: Experiments

 \subsection{Ablation studies}

-\textbf{Two stage training versus joint training: }Table \ref{Tab:twostage} compares one stage training with two stage training performances trained with 10\% and 1\% labels.
-For one stage training, we perform experiments with only CSFR module or ISFR module, each of the module produces performance gain over the baseline method for both 10\% and 1\% label case.
+\textbf{Two stage training versus joint training: }Table \ref{Tab:twostage} compares one-stage training with two-stage training performances trained with 10\% and 1\% labels.
+For one-stage training, we perform experiments with only the CSFR module or ISFR module, each of the modules produces performance gain over the baseline method for both 10\% and 1\% label cases.
 However, when we jointly train CSFR and ISFR modules in one stage, we observe a performance drop, producing results lower than solely training one module and even lower than the baseline method in both cases.
-From the experiments, we argue that the training losses in the two module may interfere each other during optimization.
+From the experiments, we argue that the training losses in the two modules may interfere with each other during optimization.
 Since the CR loss and SR loss from the two modules both trying to pull the segmentation output closer to the outputs of the two branches, the overall training objective may be deviated from our real target, better segmentation performance.
-With the losses from two modules being optimised together, the model may fail to find the global optimum and being optimized toward wrong directions.
-Therefore, by separate the training into two stages, we can avoid the interference between the modules during training and take advantage of both the modules.
+With the losses from two modules being optimized together, the model may fail to find the global optimum and be optimized in the wrong direction.
+Therefore, by separating the training into two stages, we can avoid interference between the modules during training and take advantage of both modules.

 \textbf{Training orders: }We also compare the training orders of the two modules in Table \ref{Tab:twostage}.
-ISFR-CSFR means we train the network with ISFR module in the first stage and CSFR module in the second stage.
-CSFR-ISFR means that we train the network with CSFR module in the first stage and ISFR module in the second stage.
+ISFR-CSFR means we train the network with the ISFR module in the first stage and the CSFR module in the second stage.
+CSFR-ISFR means that we train the network with the CSFR module in the first stage and ISFR module in the second stage.
 We observe that CSFR-ISFR outperforms ISFR-CSFR under both 10\% and 1\% supervision.
-We argue that the CSFR module can help the network to learn more generalized coarse representations across samples while ISFR module can act like a finetuning module that finetune the learned representations to and impose constraints on unlabeled points within the samples.
-Therefore if we use the opposite training order, we can get worse results comparing to even each single modules.
+We argue that the CSFR module can help the network to learn more generalized coarse representations across samples while the ISFR module can act like a finetuning module that finetunes the learned representations and imposes constraints on unlabeled points within the samples.
+Therefore if we use the opposite training order, we can get worse results compared to even each single module.